turingschool/career-development-curriculum-site/module_two/mod2_week1.md

     * Will you use a resume summary?
     * What relevant work experience will be used?
     * Which prior education and training will be added?
-    * Which industry specifc skills are most important right now to add?
+    * Which industry-specific skills are most important right now to add?

 * Next, choose a resume template:
-    * Pick an ATS-friendly template with [Job Scan Template](https://www.jobscan.co/resume-templates).These               templates will download as Word docs.
-You can either cut and paste it or upload it to google doc.
+    * Pick an ATS-friendly template with [Job Scan Template](https://www.jobscan.co/resume-templates).
+These               templates will download as Word docs.
+You can either cut and paste it or upload it to Google Docs.
     * We recommend that you review this [ATS Friendly Template](https://docs.google.com/document/d/1ylVW3d_uHjAwSGkK4WJlbJuU_22BPSK75dn2rRDnm-g/edit?usp=sharing)

 * Then, develop a rough draft of your resume: